kmmsks/hilmo_identify_episodes/README.md

 <br><br>
 2. To tell apart register entries related to outpatient episodes that took place during an inpatient care.
 There may be a need to consider these outpatient entries as a part of the inpatient care, not as separate episodes.

 3. To provide this script accessible for critical evaluation and further utilization (despite the actual register data is not openly available).
-The aim is to let future (at least clinically oriented) researchers to focus more on their actual research, and less on technicalities like this.
+The aim is to let future researchers to focus more on their actual research, and less on technicalities like this.

 ## Covered Register Years